allebone/help.omni.af.mil/docs/PEX/Training.md

 12. Right click in the grid to print.

-AFTO 781
+### AFTO 781

 1. Select 781 subtab.

 2. In the 781 Criteria panel, select a squadron.

-A.  Select a range of dates to return a list of reported 781s.
+    1. Select a range of dates to return a list of reported 781s.

-B.  Click the Get 781s buttons.
+    2. Click the Get 781s buttons.

 3. Approve, edit or delete each mission:

-A.  Click the row of the Mission number to begin the audit.
+    1. Click the row of the Mission number to begin the audit.

-B.  Ensure all the data on this dialog is correct.
+    2. Ensure all the data on this dialog is correct.
 Click on a line to edit the information in a pop-up dialog.

-226

-C.  Review and correct the data, if required.
+    3. Review and correct the data, if required.
 Initial off the SARM Review.
 This readies the 781 for export to ARMS.

+    !!!
+NOTE
-NOTE: You can select one of three different mission numbers in PEX to be displayed and exported to ARMS.
+        You can select one of three different mission numbers in PEX to be displayed and exported to ARMS.
 To pick one, click Select next to Mission Number Display at the top of the 781 dialog.
 Choose either \(PEX\) Mission Number, AMC Mission Number, or Maintenance Line Number.
 This is a squadron-wide setting and wil be retained for future 781s until changed.

-Import ADLS Data
+## Import ADLS Data

 ADLS tab

 The ADLS tab allows you to import ADLS training data with a .CSV file downloaded from ADLS.
 Personnel can log ADLS training accomplished in PEX \(if desired\) and/or continue to import updated ADLS files to update ADLS task completion in PEX.

+!!!
+NOTE
-NOTE: Personnel’s email must match in PEX and ADLS.
+    Personnel’s email must match in PEX and ADLS.
 The SSN match between PEX and ADLS no longer exists.

 Setup

 1. Add unit level tasks with the program code of "ADLS" to associate to the ADLS import files.

+    !!!
+NOTE
-NOTE: If you are currently tracking ADLS tasks in PEX you do not need to add the tasks again.
+        If you are currently tracking ADLS tasks in PEX you do not need to add the tasks again.
 Locate those unit level tasks and associate them to the ADLS Program Code.
-See Setup-
+See Setup- Configure Continuation Training to add unit level tasks.

-Configure Continuation Training to add unit level tasks.\) 2.
-Download the .CSV file from ADLS.
+2. Download the .CSV file from ADLS.

 3. Open the .CSV file and copy the unit name from the Unit column.

 4. In PEX, navigate to Training > Continuation > ADLS tab > Settings sub tab.

-A.  Select your unit from the drop down menu.
+    1. Select your unit from the drop down menu.

-B.  Click Add under the ADLS Units banner.
+    2. Click Add under the ADLS Units banner.

-C.  Paste the unit name from the ADLS .CSV file and then click below the line to save.
+    3. Paste the unit name from the ADLS .CSV file and then click below the line to save.

 5. Click the Import subtab to import and associate ADLS files.

-A.  In the Unit Training Tasks drop down menu, select the ADLS unit level task to associate the import file to.
+    1. In the Unit Training Tasks drop down menu, select the ADLS unit level task to associate the import file to.

-B.  In the files section, click the Browse button and browse to the ADLS .CSV file.
+    2. In the files section, click the Browse button and browse to the ADLS .CSV file.

-C.  Click Add to associate more unit task with ADLS .CSV files.
+    3. Click Add to associate more unit task with ADLS .CSV files.

-D.  Click Import at bottom of page.
+    4. Click Import at bottom of page.

-E.  Click Ok on Message pop-up window.
+    5. Click Ok on Message pop-up window.

-F.  View the import log file by click on the file name in the log files pane.
+    6. View the import log file by click on the file name in the log files pane.

 PEX uses the Last Completion date from the file to calculate the Task’s Due Date based upon the currency settings for the Task.
 For example, if the Task has a currency of 60 days and the file has a Last Completion date of 15 July 2017 then PEX wil calculate the person’s Due Date as 13 Sep 2017.

-227

-Training

 If using PEX to report and audit tasks, and the Accomplished Date reported/audited in PEX differs from that in the ADLS file, the Last Accomplished Date and Due Date in PEX will be overwritten during the import.
 That is because ADLS is considered the truth source for these tasks.

 View ADLS training task accomplishment and status in the Training Tasks tab.

-TACTICS- JTAC Training
+## TACTICS- JTAC Training

 TACTICS tab